 - Taxi: There is no good bus infrastructure to mention in Windhoek, therefore your choice will be a local taxi.
 You can choose between shared and private taxis.
 The safer and more reliable way is using metered taxis, however, they are difficult to find.
 Prepare yourself for negotiation.

-- Lefa: Works similar to Uber and drivers will be contacted via app.
+- Lefa: Works similarly to Uber and drivers will be contacted via the app.
 One ride starts at 50 NAD which is 3 Euro.

 🏘 Where to stay in Windhoek